pcdavies/DockerBasics/workshops/docker/Linux100.md

 ### **STEP 4**: Run the restclient docker image from docker hub

-We will now download and run an existing docker image which was created so that it will run with as a stand-alone application.
+We will now download and create a container based on an existing docker image stored in the Docker Hub.
 It uses a JSON formatted datafile to serve the test data via its exposed REST service.
 Docker looks for the designated image locally first before going to Docker HUB.

 - Let's take a look at what the docker **run** command options do:
     - "-d" flag runs the container in the background